 This does not include injury to any staff of the agency.

-Department approved carers need to inform the child protection worker of the child concerned of the details immediately following an incident that may result in an insurance claim.
+Department approved carers must inform the child's child protection worker about the details immediately following an incident that may result in an insurance claim.
 Non-government agency foster carers must inform the relevant placement agency.
-The non-government placement agency must advise the child protection worker of the child concerned of the details of the incident in writing when informed of the incident.
+The non-government placement agency must advise the child's child protection worker about the details of the incident in writing when informed of the incident.

-Child protection workers should advise the foster carer that the Department is not responsible for arranging for quotes and/or repairs.
-The foster carer must advise the repairer when arranging the quote that the incident will be an insurance claim through RiskCover, and ask that the quote be made out in the foster carer’s name.
+You should advise the foster carer that the Department is not responsible for arranging for quotes and/or repairs.
+The foster carer must advise the repairer when arranging the quote that the incident will be an insurance claim through ICWA, and ask that the quote be made out in the foster carer’s name.

 The carer or non-government placement agency should obtain two quotes for the damage and/or repairs.
 Quotes may include brochures giving the purchase price of a comparable item.
 The foster carer or non-government placement agency should retain the receipts if immediate repair and/or replacement is necessary.
 Any damaged items should be retained until the child protection worker has visited and insurance claim forms have been completed.